mapbox/mapbox-gl-geocoder/API.md

     -   `options.limit` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** Maximum number of results to show. (optional, default `5`)
     -   `options.language` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** Specify the language to use for response text and query result weighting.
 Options are IETF language tags comprised of a mandatory ISO 639-1 language code and optionally one or more IETF subtags for country or script.
 More than one value can also be specified, separated by commas.
     -   `options.filter` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)?** A function which accepts a Feature in the [Carmen GeoJSON](https://github.com/mapbox/carmen/blob/master/carmen-geojson.md) format to filter out results from the Geocoding API response before they are included in the suggestions list.
 Return `true` to keep the item, `false` otherwise.
+    -   `options.localGeocoder` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)?** A function accepting the query string which performs local geocoding to supplement results from the Mapbox Geocoding API.
+Expected to return an Array of GeoJSON Features in the [Carmen GeoJSON](https://github.com/mapbox/carmen/blob/master/carmen-geojson.md) format.

 **Examples**